Mahakala (Buddhist Protector) - Brahmarupa (Brahmin Form)

 Sanskrit: Brahmarupa Tibetan: Dram ze

 Appearing as an Indian Brahman, dark brown in colour, he has one face and two hands.
 With the right hand he holds a human shin-bone trumpet and in the left, upraised, a human skull filled with blood.
 The hair, beard and eyebrows are white.
 Wearing bone ornaments, intestines and a human skin he sits atop a human body.
-At the edges of the wisdom fire emanating from his form are four dakinis hovering in the air, blue, green, yellow and red.
-They are naked with disheveled orange hair, each holding a curved knife and skullcup.
+At the edges of the pristine awareness wisdom fire are four dakinis, ghoulish in appearance, dynamic in posture, Dombini, Chandali, Rakshasi and Singhali Devi - black, red, yellow and green.
+They are naked with disheveled orange hair, each holding a curved knife and a skullcup.

 Directly above, floating on the clouds, is Vajradhara, blue in colour.
-Seated to the right is Ngorchen Kunga Zanpo and on the left wearing a white lower robe is an unidentified Sakya Lama of thr Khon family.
+Seated to the proper right side of the central figure is Ngorchen Kunga Zangpo (1382-1456 [P1132]) and on the proper left wearing a white lower robe is an unidentified Sakya Lama of the Khon family.

 Short History: When the great Tibetan Translator Nyen Lotsawa received the Manjuvajra Guhyasamaja (also known as the Jnanapada Lineage) empowerment from the dakini Risula, she also bestowed the initiation of the Mahakala (Chaturmukha) in the special form according to the Guhyasamaja Tantra.
 At this time she gave him as a servant a dark skinned Brahman.
 When Nyen Lotsawa and the Brahman reached Nepal the servant changed appearance and took on the form of a monk, an appearance more conducive for travelling in Tibet.
 After the passing of Nyen Lotsawa the monk remained with Lama Nam Ka'upa and then later with Sachen Kunga Nyingpo.